NREL/resstock/measures/ResStockArguments/README.md

 **extra_refrigerator_location**

 The space type for the extra refrigerator location.
-If not provided, the OS-HPXML default (see [HPXML Refrigerators](https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-refrigerators)) is used.
+If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.7.0/workflow_inputs.html#hpxml-refrigerators'>HPXML Refrigerators</a>) is used.

 - **Name:** ``extra_refrigerator_location``
 - **Type:** ``Choice``